gjtorikian/panda-docs/README.md

 p
     != markdown("This is _going_ to be represented as `Markdown`").html
 ```
-Don't forget that Namp returns an object, so you'll need to add that `.html` at the end.
+(namp, the Markdown tool used by Panda Docs, returns an object, so you'll need to add that `.html` at the end.)